LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 Reference:  [Activity][org-w3c-activitystreams-coretype-activity] in the [Activity Stream specification][org-w3c-activitystreams]
 {:.reference}

-QUESTION: To tie the language we are using closer to the Activity Stream, should we rename Entity Change Notification to Entity Change Activity?
-{:.todo}

-QUESTION: Based on review of LOC activity stream and how it can be processed in its current state to allow processing to update a full cache, it brings into question whether we should recommend the RDF Patch approach.
-Removing RDF Patch will reduce complexity for the Producer and may increase accuracy of consumed data.
-See Consumer Processing for a description of the process.
-{:.todo}

 A change to Entity Metadata _MUST_{:.strong-term} be described in an _Entity Change Notification_{:.term}.
 The notification _MUST_{:.strong-term} provide information about the type of change and _MAY_{:.strong-term} provide links that facilitate the consumer gathering additional information from the source dataset.
 This level is sufficient to address the [Notifications] {#notifications} use case.

 _Entity Change Notifications_{:.term} _MUST_{:.strong-term} be implemented as an _Activity_{:.term} following the [definition](https://www.w3.org/TR/activitystreams-vocabulary/#activity) in the [Activity Stream specification][org-w3c-activitystreams].
 The key points are repeated here with examples specific to Entity Metadata Management.